sceckert/lab-notes/week9-lab.md

 - `git comit -m` - the m flag says put notes in line with command
 - ```git commit -m "Today I added test and test3 to my repo"```
 - What happens if you change a file after you change it?
 	- You have to stage it again (the earlier verion of test2 is still there) in order to have a later version.

 ### To push to Github:
-- create a new repository
+- Create a new repository
-- `git remote add origin https://github.com/sceckert/code-poetry-test.git` adds the commit to the remote server
+- Connect to the repository by adding it with `git remote add origin https://github.com/sceckert/code-poetry-test.git`
-- For the first push to the server:
+	- NB: For the first push to the server:
 `git push -u origin master`
-- if you accidently put everything under version control ` rm -rf /git.`
+	- If you accidently put everything under version control ` rm -rf /git.`
-- make more changes to test2, stage them, then
-- `git comit -m "my changes to test2"`
+- Make more changes to test2, stage them, then Run `git commit -m "my changes to test2"`
-- `git push`
+- Push the changes to the directory with `git push`
 - Now, say you made a change to test 2 that you did not like
 	- `git checkout test2.txt` will rollback to the last staged version
-- When github compares versions, it is a line-by-line comparison.
+- When Github compares versions, it is a line-by-line comparison.
 For this reason must be plain text

-Other uses:
+Other uses of `git`:
-- You can run a diff on the changes
+- You can run a `diff` on the changes
+- You can create workflow
-- The work of editing; journals etc. can be done.
+	- Git's version control allows you to manage a project journals etc. can be done.

 Our lab notes are due as a Github repository